17 Simple Spring Garden Ideas

 Are you ready for the spring garden season?
-Whether you are an expert or just learning how to grow a garden, here’s 17 simple spring garden ideas.
+Whether you are an expert or just learning how to grow a garden, here are 19 simple spring garden ideas.

 It’s almost here!

-I am so excited for spring, are you?
+I am so excited about the arrival of spring, are you?

 There’s nothing quite like seeing the bulbs and perennials break ground while trees and shrubs start to leaf out and bloom.

-With my new gardens, I’m not sure what’s here so I am hoping the spring-like temps we’ve been having here in my gardening zone 6a, New Jersey climate sticks around!
+So I am hoping the spring-like temps we’ve been having here in my gardening zone 6a, New Jersey climate sticks around so I can see what comes back and get started on the 2023 growing season.

 Since spring is on the way, it’s time to prepare for the next growing season.